Can I get life insurance if I have a bleeding disorder?

 Insurers will then calculate your life insurance premium using all this information.

-Will I need to have a medical exam?
+Will I need to have a medical assessment?

-It’s not always necessary to undergo a medical exam, it may depend on the severity of your condition or the insurer in question.
-It’s quite uncommon, however, insurers do have the right to request a medical if they feel necessary.
+A medical exam is not always required; whether you need one can depend on the severity of your condition and the specific insurer.
+While it’s relatively uncommon, insurers do have the right to request a medical assessment if they deem it necessary.

 Insurers are more likely to request a medical report from your GP if they require more information about your health.
 Although, they cannot request a medical report from your GP without your permission.